 Sports Medicine Doctor Questions and Answers

 Sports medicine doctors specialize in treating injuries to the musculoskeletal system that occur as a result of the participation in sports or other physical activities.
-Typical conditions they treat are sprains, strains, tendonitis, fractures and torn ligaments.
+Typical conditions they treat are sprains and strains, tendonitis, fractures and torn ligaments.
 If you are ever injured while playing a sport, there’s a good chance that you will see a sports medicine doctor.

 What can a sports medicine doctor do?